 Content marketing also allows your business to develop a voice, providing a consistent message underpinning all of your content.
 This allows you to show your prospects what you represent, what sets you apart, and why they should buy from you.
-As a leading internet marketing company, we’ve developed a proven formula for content marketing success that will help you drive more traffic to your website by producing high-quality content.
+As a leading digital marketing company, we’ve developed a proven formula for content marketing success that will help you drive more traffic to your website by producing high-quality content.

 23 Steps to Content Marketing Success

 Gone are the days when simply putting out a high volume of content would drive traffic to a website.
 Recent advancements in SEO demand quality content, which starts with understanding the buying cycle of your audience and systematically answering the questions in their minds through content marketing.
 This takes a multi-step planning and development process which generates more website visitors, leads, and sales.
 Let’s take a look at the 23-step content marketing process below.